Osnabrück: Early Modern age

 Peace negotiations took place in Osnabrück and the nearby city of Münster from 1643 to 1648.
 The twin Treaties of Osnabrück and Münster, collectively known as the Peace of Westphalia, ended the Thirty Years' War.
 Osnabrück was officially recognized as bi-confessional Catholic and Lutheran.
 The prince-bishopric would be held alternately by a Catholic bishop and a Lutheran bishop.
 The Protestant bishop would be selected from the descendants of the Dukes of Brunswick-Lüneburg, with priority given to the cadets of what became the House of Hanover.
 From 1667, prince-bishop Ernest Augustus, Duke of Brunswick-Lüneburg, built the new baroque palace.
 His son, George I of Great Britain, died in the palace, at the time residence of his younger brother, prince-bishop Ernest Augustus, Duke of York and Albany, on a travel on 11 June 1727.

-In the early 18th century, renowned local jurist and social theorist Justus Möser wrote a highly influential constitutional history of the town, the Osnabrücker Geschichte.
+In the early 18th century, renowned local jurist and social theorist Justus Möser wrote a highly influential constitutional history of the town, the '.
 Following the Seven Years' War, the town's population fell below 6,000, however an economic revival linked to the linen and tobacco industries caused it to rise again from the 1780s onwards.